How to: Create a Simple-Bound Control on a Windows Form

 The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose Import and Export Settings on the Tools menu.
 For more information, see Customizing Development Settings in Visual Studio.

 Connect to a data source.
-For more information, see Connecting to a Data Source in ADO.NET.
+For more information, see Connecting to a Data Source.

 In the form, select the control and display the Properties window.